lisk-builders/lisk-buttons/readme.md

 ### Params:
  - votes: the list of delegates that should be voted in
  - unvotes: the list delegates that should be unvoted
- - title: The text that appears on the button
+ - button-title: The text that appears on the button

 ```
-<lisk-button-vote votes="goodDelegate1,goodDelegate2" unvotes="badDelegate1,badDelegate2" title="Vote"></lisk-button-vote>
+<lisk-button-vote votes="goodDelegate1,goodDelegate2" unvotes="badDelegate1,badDelegate2" button-title="Vote"></lisk-button-vote>
 ```
 # Examples
 [Here!](https://lisk-builders.github.io/lisk-buttons/)